What Is B2C Marketing?

 Many B2C marketers believe this is the most significant challenge today; keeping up and making sense of all this data, then using it to draw insights and inform your marketing at scale.
 This process is nearly impossible to achieve manually.

-New technologies can help you by automating the process of collecting, mining, analysing, and leveraging data.
+New technologies can help you by automating the process of collecting, mining, analyzing, and leveraging data.
 These include:

 - Customer data platforms to help store and manage all customer information you’re collecting.

 - Machine learning to help algorithms self-learn, without the need for manual updates.